Complete poker terminology: all poker terms

 Blind – in every hand, two players (small blind and big blind) pay an obligatory bet.
 More often, the player on the small blind pays twice as small as a big blind (although their bets can be the same size).

-Block bet – it is a small bet in correlation to a pot which goal is to prevent the opponent’s aggression and additionally to collect the chips in the case of winning combination.
+Block bet – it is a small bet in correlation to a pot whose goal is to prevent the opponent’s aggression and additionally to collect the chips in the case of a winning combination.

 Blocker – it is a card in somebody's hand that decreases the outs’ numbers for the opponent.

-Bluff – it is a poker method where the player simulates as if he has a strong combination and makes the bet.
+Bluff – it is a technique where people simulate as if they have a strong combination and bet.
 It is believed that players are bluffing in at least one case out of ten.
+Sometimes a good poker bluff is better than strong cards.

-Bluff catcher – it is a weak combination that is stronger that the hand of the bluffing player.
+Bluff catcher – it is a weak combination that is stronger than the hand of the bluffing player.

 Board, table – it means the 5 face up cards in the middle of the table.
 All the players can see them.